 NHS England’s goal is to significantly improve patient choice by 2020.
 To achieve this, a major programme of work has been launched to achieve a radical step-up in the offer, awareness, uptake and operation of patient choice across the NHS.
 This work is being led by a dedicated team called the Patient Choice Unit.

 Clinical commissioning groups (CCGs) have a duty to enable patients to make choices, and to promote their involvement in decisions related to their care or treatment.
 NHS England will work alongside CCGs to help them meet their legal responsibilities and build on their offer of choice to patients, to ensure that choices are meaningful and deliver positive improvements to patient outcomes including patient experience of the services they access and use.

 The initial priorities of this programme of work are:

 - Strengthening choice in outpatient services

-- Enhancing the choices available in maternity services, including through a programme of Pioneers to develop and test ways of improving choice in maternity services for national replication
+- Enhancing the choice available in maternity services, including through a programme of Pioneers to develop and test ways of improving choice in maternity services for national replication

 - Improving choice in end of life care (EOLC) (including ensuring more people are able to achieve their preferred place of care and death)